Large induced forests in planar multigraphs: The variant without -faces

 The proof is by contradiction.
 Suppose that the statement is not true.
 We consider an edge-minimal counterexample, that is, a counterexample with the smallest number of edges (if there are multiple such edge-minimal counterexamples, then we take any of them arbitrarily).

 Notice that taking an edge-\emph{minimal} counterexample is the opposite of the standard technique of taking a vertex-minimal counterexample and then an edge-\emph{maximal} counterexample among all vertex-minimal ones, which, for simple planar graphs, would be a triangulation.
 We do this on purpose.
 First, we do not need even the vertex-minimality of a counterexample, although we could assume it.
-Second, we need specifically an edge-\emph{minimal} counterexample, not an edge-\emph{maximal} one, to eliminate the possibility of parallel edges with multiplicities greater than $2$ in Lemma~\ref{lemma:without_2-faces_min_counterexample_parallel_edges_multiplicity_geq_3_reducible} below.
+Second, we need specifically an edge-\emph{minimal} counterexample, not an edge-\emph{maximal} one, to eliminate the possibility of parallel edges with multiplicity greater than $2$ in Lemma~\ref{lemma:without_2-faces_min_counterexample_parallel_edges_multiplicity_geq_3_reducible} below.
 That lemma is the only place where we use the edge-minimality.

-We think that, potentially, there could be an alternative way of dealing with parallel edges of multiplicity higher than $2$ without assuming the edge-minimality and without Lemma~\ref{lemma:without_2-faces_min_counterexample_parallel_edges_multiplicity_geq_3_reducible}.
+In fact, there is an alternative way of dealing with parallel edges with multiplicity greater than $2$ without assuming the edge-minimality and without Lemma~\ref{lemma:without_2-faces_min_counterexample_parallel_edges_multiplicity_geq_3_reducible}.
 We will elaborate on that alternative way below.

 Notice that the property of not having $2$-faces is not hereditary.
 So, a subgraph of a plane multigraph without $2$-faces may or may not have $2$-faces.
 In particular, removing an arbitrary set of vertices from a plane multigraph without $2$-faces might result in a plane multigraph with $2$-faces.
 Also, contracting a connected subgraph into a single vertex might also result in a plane multigraph with $2$-faces.
 This makes standard reduction arguments problematic.